cloudquery/docs/docs/developers/sdk/migrations/generating-migrations.md

 It will then compare changes with the `schema.Table` definitions in the current code, and generate upgrade (and downgrade) files per dialect.

 :::tip
-It should be possible to generate upgrade migrations for TimescaleDB in vanilla PostgreSQL due to protocol compatibility, just by enabling `-fake-tsdb` flag and still pointing it to your PostgreSQL installation.
+It should be possible to generate upgrade migrations for TimescaleDB in vanilla PostgreSQL due to protocol compatibility, just by enabling the `-fake-tsdb` flag and still pointing it to your PostgreSQL installation.
 :::

 If you need to modify the migration files, see go-migrates guide on how to write migrations for postgres [here](https://github.com/golang-migrate/migrate/blob/master/database/postgres/TUTORIAL.md).